aws-samples/generative-ai-applications-foundational-architecture/README.md

 2. Scaling Microservices: By default the solution deploys only one task for each microservice.
 The microservices can be scaled to handle more requests by increasing the desired task count.
 Please refer to the following documentation: https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service_definition_parameters.html#sd-desiredcount
     - You can optionally implement an auto scaling policy: https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-auto-scaling.html
 3. DynamoDB Recovery and Backups: Solution does not implement backups or recovery strategies for DynamoDB tables used in the architecture.
 It's recommended you enable Point-in-time backups for production deployments: https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Backup-and-Restore.html

+## 🤝 Support & Feedback
+This solution is maintained by AWS Solution Architects and is not an AWS service.
+Support is provided on a best effort basis by the AWS community.
+If you have feedback, feature ideas, or wish to report bugs, please use the [Issues](https://github.com/aws-samples/generative-ai-applications-foundational-architecture/issues) section of this GitHub.